Army Service Uniform: Army Green Service Uniform

-The Army Green Service Uniform includes a dark olive drab four-pocket coat with belted waist, drab trousers, tan shirt, olive tie, and brown leather oxfords for both men and women.
+The Army Green Service Uniform includes a dark olive drab four-pocket coat with belted waist, taupe trousers or slacks, tan shirt, olive tie, and brown leather oxfords for both men and women.
 Women have the option to wear a pencil skirt and pumps instead.
 Headwear consists of an olive garrison cap or an olive peaked service cap with brown visor; units with distinctive colored berets continue to wear them.
 An olive trench coat is the standard all-weather overcoat with the uniform.
 Enlisted rank is indicated by chevrons worn on the upper sleeve.
 Officer rank is indicated by pins on the shoulder straps.

 In class B configuration, the service coat is omitted, and the necktie is optional if a short-sleeved shirt is worn.
 An olive pullover sweater is authorized with the class B uniform, while optional jackets include an olive zip-front windbreaker, an olive Eisenhower jacket, and a brown leather bomber jacket.